google/cel-go/ext/README.md

 ### Split

-Produces a list of strings split from the input by the given separator.
+Returns a list of strings split from the input by the given separator.
 The function accepts an optional argument specifying a limit on the number of substrings produced by the split.